-The Principles of Assessment
+The Principles of Assessment 2023-24

-Run by School of Educational Sciences
+School Of Educational Sciences

 This module is intended to introduce teachers to the theory of psychometric and informal assessment.
 Participants will be helped to reflect on the purposes of normative and criterion referenced assessment and to appraise critically a range of materials that are available for use by teachers.
 They will also be introduced to the development of informal assessment and clinical observation.
 Opportunities will be given for practice in administering tests.
 The range of conditions that can lead to specific learning difficulties will be reviewed.
 Topics will include: • theoretical background to test construction; • methods of standardisation – scaling, reliability and validity; • defining assessment needs; • selecting appropriate type of assessment process and test; • clinical observation; • giving oral feedback; • protocols of testing – disability discrimination, security, confidentiality etc; • comparison of a range of cognitive and attainment tests; • consideration of factors that might impact on a child's success at school; • the preparation of reports following assessment and giving oral feedback; • carrying out assessments in order to recommend special arrangements in SATS and GCSA/GCE examinations; • the writing of reports using the structure required by SASC, consistent with SASC guidelines • screening and assessment for dyslexia; • Introduction to the raft of Specific Learning Difficulties, their identification and assessment. • This module requires all students to carry out 3 assessments in their own workplace.
 One must be peer supervised and one will be observed/viewed by a tutor.

 - Be able to communicate effectively with other professionals and with parents about the, difficulties and needs of children they have assessed.